fuzzylogicxx/fuzzylogic/posts/the-new-css-by-matthias-ott.md

 draft: false

 ---
-Matthias feels the recent slew of enhancements to CSS have completely changed the game.
+Matthias feels that the recent slew of additions to CSS have completely changed the game.

 > this time, something feels different… the changes coming to CSS are so fundamental on so many levels that it almost feels like a singularity.
 There is now the CSS before and the CSS after the early 2020s.